tonygermano/webswing-mirror/documentation/content/docs/current/integrate/api.md

 Example use case:

-1. Create new context menu item "Paste from browser", that will open a modal dialog asking user to press CTRL+V.
+1. Create new context menu item "Paste from browser"; that will open a modal dialog asking user to press CTRL+V.
 2. Listen for CTRL+V keystroke.
 When received, call this method to get the clipboard content.

 Returns latest clipboard content received from browser

 **BrowserTransferable getBrowserClipboard(PasteRequestContext ctx)**

 Requests user to paste from browser clipboard by showing built-in html modal dialog.
-This method will block EDT thread (by showing a invisible modal JDialog) until response received from user.
+This method will block EDT thread (by showing an invisible modal JDialog) until a response is received from user.
 Typically used for customized clipboard integration, while the built-in integration is disabled in configuration ("allowLocalClipboard" is false).

 Returns user submitted clipboard content received from browser (null if canceled)